bohdon/maya-pulse/README.md

 ## Adding Custom Actions

-Custom build actions can be added by registering a python package or directory.
 Actions are found by recursively searching a directory and loading individual `*_pulseaction.py` modules that contain one or more `BuildAction` subclasses.
-Add a custom actions directory during startup using the `BuildActionPackageRegistry`:
+You can add additional actions directories to search during startup using the `BuildActionPackageRegistry`:

 ```py
 # register a custom actions directory